 Museum Preservation Standard Recommendations

-Remember, museum conservators recommend that you keep your wedding dress: clean, cool, dry and wrinkle free.
+Remember, museum conservators recommend that you keep your wedding dress: clean, cool, dry, wrinkle free and in the dark.